capelosini/PD2SE/README.md

 You may download the latest version here: https://github.com/seefo/PD2SE/releases

-**Currently, only command-line support has been added for processing a save file.
-You will need to use existing tools to modify the save file, like a hex editor.
-A UI will be developed sometime in the future to allow you to seamlessly modify your save file.**

 **~~A fork that includes a UI may be found here: https://github.com/isqrl/PayDay2SaveView (credit to [@isqrl](https://github.com/isqrl))~~**

 Usage: